binance/binance-spot-api-docs/faqs/spot_glossary.md

 `commissionAsset`
 * The asset the commission fees were deducted from.

-`cancelReplaceMode`
-* Parameter used in Cancel Replace orders that define whether the New Order Placement should proceed if the Cancel Request fails.
+Counter Order Id
+* A field in User Data Stream execution reports that indicates the counterparty order in a prevented match.

+Counter Symbol
+* A field in User Data Stream execution reports that indicates the symbol of the counterparty order in a prevented match.

 `cummulativeQuoteQty`
 * The accumulation of the `price` * `qty` for each fill of an order.